sleuthkit/sleuthkit/framework/modules/c_RegRipperModule/README.txt

 to find it using the system PATH environment variable.

-If the output directory path is omitted, the module will store the results in a "RegRipper" directory in the output directory specified in the framework system properties.
+If the output directory path is omitted, the module will store the results in a "RegRipper" directory in the module output directory specified in the framework system properties.

 This module currently pulls out operating system information and posts it to